 - Always narrate your experience while explaining any documentation or diagram.

 - Be a good listener, patiently understand the question, and provide relevant information.
 Too much or too little information is not required.

 - Always highlight and focus on your strengths and establish your effectiveness.

 A business analyst is crucial in any organization; therefore, the expectations will be high.
-You can enroll in the Business Analyst Certification Master's Program to add credibility to your resume and hone your skills.
+You can enroll in the Business Analytics for Strategic Decision Making with IIT Roorkee Program to add credibility to your resume and hone your skills.